 This falafel burger recipe will be an easy falafel burger, which means I’ll be using store-bought products.
 But I’ll be linking out to recipe articles for individual elements if you want to make everything (including the sauces) from scratch yourself.

 We’ll be using a jar of harissa paste to add a nice spicy kick to our burger.
 Again as we try to keep this burger simple we will be using store-bought harissa paste.
-Again you can make this yourself, but if you plan to make the falafel and sauces yourself this falafel burger will become very time-consuming.
+You can make this yourself, but if you plan to make the falafel and sauces yourself, this falafel burger will become very time-consuming.

 In the spirit of keeping things simple, I’ll be using store-bought hummus.
 But homemade hummus will be much better than anything I have ever bought.
 So if you’re able to make your own then you should.
 I’d say making your own hummus and falafel mix are the two parts of this falafel burger that will massively improve this burger.
 You’ll be just as happy with store-bought harissa, tahini, and pickled jalapenos as you would be if you made your own.